bayramkamus/esp32s3_speech_to_text/README.md

 - Ensure ESP32-S3 has stable power supply and working microphone.
 - Both ESP32 and Flask server must be on the same network.
 - Modify password logic in `app.py` as needed.

----

-🧠 **Future Ideas**

-- Use HTTPS for secure communication
-- Add multiple user profiles and passwords
-- Integrate with smart door lock or home automation
-- Add audio feedback (buzzer or speaker)
-- Log access history with timestamps